top of page

 Co-Executive Director

 Kelly Flouhouse is an enthusiastic wheelchair tennis player.
 She came to the sport after a diving accident resulted in her becoming a quadriplegic.
 Prior to her injury, she worked in the mental health field and was pursuing her PhD in clinical psychology.
 Kelly has since become a spinal cord injury advocate and educator at Carolinas Rehabilitation.
-In addition to being the Co-Executive Director of Wheel Serve NC, she is also the volunteer Program Co-Coordinator of Wheel Serve Charlotte.
+In addition to being the Co-Founder and Co-Executive Director of Wheel Serve NC, she is also the volunteer Program Co-Coordinator of Wheel Serve Charlotte.
 Kelly also serves on the USTA NC Adaptive Tennis Committee and is the Chair of the USTA NC Wheelchair Tennis Subcommittee.
 She lives in Charlotte, NC where when she's not playing tennis, she enjoys sitting in the sun reading a good book.

 Helen_edited.jpg